linjames0/jameslin.bio/markdown/research.md

 Earlier this year the BRAIN Initiative announced a [budget cut of nearly $300M](https://www.thetransmitter.org/funding/278-million-cut-in-brain-initiative-funding-leaves-neuroscientists-in-limbo/) for neuroscientific research, which was a major source of funding for neuroscience labs like ours.
 Along with the near-term risk of large cuts in government funding, money anxiety has been brought back to the forefront of academic concerns.

 #### 5. Intensity
 Having spent many years around SF startup founders, I was used to a high-intensity all-out-ness, something sorely missing from academic culture.
 I usually start lab-related stuff at 10am and I'm almost always the last to leave the lab around 10pm.
 I fill my days with papers and wet lab and chemistry study.
 In contrast, most people usually get in around noon and leave early evening.
-In part this is because some people work from home, but the bigger reason is that researchers emphasize work-life balance.
+In part this is because some people work from home, but there are two other culprits: there's no incentive for intensity and researchers emphasize work-life balance.

+In most startups, your company is constantly under competitive pressure and threats of running out of money.
+If you don't stay in the office until 1am, some other team will and they will outcompete you.
+There isn't time to take your time.

-Most PhDs and postdocs are in their late 20s and early 30s, some of them have families and others are out with friends.
+The other thing is that most PhDs and postdocs are in their late 20s and early 30s, some of them have families and others are out with friends.
 They're at a stage in life where work isn't so all-consuming, not to mention that academia is often chosen for its stability and certainty.

 This is valid!
 Research isn't everything.
 I take some weekends off to make time for friends and road trips and personal interests.
 But the slower pace is something to keep in mind if you're thinking of doing research.

+## Closing thoughts
+The incentives of academic labs create a fantastic learning environment to pick up skills and experience, but this environment is not conducive to fast-paced execution of projects.
+That said, there are many slower-paced, longer-term scientific ambitions which are only possible in a lab setting.
+The Human Genome project was a $3B effort to sequence the human genome with thin financial justification at the time, and yet a consortium of academic labs came together and made it happen.
+The scientific and medical community have since reaped the benefits of cheap, ubiquitous, scalable sequencing.

+Our lab is particularly concerned with mapping the human brain, referred to as the Human Connectome Project.
+It's unclear what the financial incentives are for such a project, but what we do know is that accomplishing such a feat will have great consequences for our understanding of the most complex organ known to man.